Belgabor/TardisMod-Schemas/README.md

 Example: `2 1 1` means the elevator is two "stories" big, has three stops (bottom, middle, top) and connects on the bottommost level. `2 0 1` whould basically match the vanilla "Up Further" corridor.

-Vanilla elevators more closely follow the style of the original up/down corridors wihle offering a tighter setup.
+Vanilla elevators more closely follow the style of the original up/down corridors while offering a tighter setup.